Neo-Studios/minimal-apps-minimal-chef/README.md

 >[!NOTE]
 >Hey!
 Sorry for the absence of updates.
 Minimal Apps is currently going through some changes, as it settles in under its new parent company: Neo Studios.
 >Also more updates coming soon....
+>EDIT: Big news!
+We are back!
+You can expect more updates over the coming months. v1.0 has been reschedled to Q1 2026.
+Get ready!

 ## Features